Getting Started with Selenium Automated Testing

 Automation Testing: What Is It?

-Before releasing any software, it must first pass through a procedure called automated testing, which determines whether or not it is running correctly and if it meets the requirements.
+Before releasing software, it must first pass through a procedure called automated testing, which determines whether it is running correctly and meets the requirements.
 This approach to testing software requires coding test cases.

-Automated testing is getting popular because time and effort can be saved by switching from manual to automated testing.
-In the past few years, the need for automation has skyrocketed, largely due to the fact that it reduces testing time and removes monotonous human work.
-Thanks to open-source automation tools like Selenium, manual testing is becoming less common.
+Automated testing is becoming popular because switching from manual to automated testing can save time and effort.
+The need for automation has skyrocketed in the past few years, mainly because it reduces testing time and removes monotonous human work.
+Manual testing is becoming less common thanks to open-source automation tools like Selenium.

 These days, machines rule the technological world, and their actions are dictated by the programs that give them autonomy.
 Today most businesses function over an active internet connection, thus the success rate of software programs is directly tied to their ability to manage the growing number of users.

 Every development team should test their software build before sending out testers to find flaws in the final product.
-Due to its low efficiency and other drawbacks, manual testing has been shown to be inadequate.
-That’s why more and more companies are relying on automated testing in order to both solve the problem and speed up the testing process.
+However, manual testing is inadequate due to its low efficiency and other drawbacks.
+That’s why more and more companies rely on automated testing to solve the problem and speed up the testing process.

-Numerous tests must be run throughout software development in order to evaluate the software’s usability, performance, and other features.
-As opposed to manual tests, which can be costly in terms of both money and time spent, automated tests can assist alleviate these issues.
-Automated testing has its perks, but Selenium also has its own unique advantages.
+Numerous tests must be run throughout software development to evaluate the software’s usability, performance, and other features.
+As opposed to manual tests, which can be costly in terms of both money and time spent, automated tests can help alleviate these issues.
+Automated testing has its perks, but Selenium also has its unique advantages.

 What is Selenium?